-However, just as with respondents' statements about AI/ML driving revenue, their statements about the importance of deep learning to their organizations are likely somewhat aspirational.
+Their statements about the importance of deep learning to their organizations are likely somewhat aspirational.
 Real-life deep learning workloads are very compute- and data-heavy, and can present a challenge for all but the most advanced computing infrastructure.
 And as we'll see in the next section, insufficient infrastructure is already holding the scale of AI/ML initiatives back.

 There is also the education gap.
 Successful AI/ML initiatives are driven by the desire to achieve defined business outcomes, which requires a clear understanding of specific use cases.
 Relatively few business leaders understand what deep learning is or grasp its transformative potential for business, and this lack of awareness can prevent deep learning initiatives from receiving the support they need.
 With improved education on the business side, organizations can unleash the potential of AI/ML to unlock innovation, achieve scale and drive business outcomes across the enterprise.

-CHART 3: TOP 3 USES FOR DEEP LEARNING Which of the following use cases does your organization use deep learning for?
+CHART 3: TOP 3 USES FOR DEEP LEARNING

+Which of the following use cases does your organization use deep learning for?

-Ð Natural Language Processing (NLP) 81%
+Natural Language Processing (NLP) 81%

-ک گ Computer Vision 68%
+Computer Vision 68%

 Recommendation 55%

-INDUSTRY CALLOUT

-Top Uses of Deep Learning Vary

-NLP is the most common use case in every industry except one: In the public sector, computer vision is the top use case with 71%.
+INDUSTRY CALLOUT Top uses of deep learning vary NLP is the most common use case in every industry except one: In the public sector, computer vision is the top use case with 71%.

-of financial services respondents use deep learning for recommendations - significantly more than other industries.
+67% of financial services respondents use deep learning for recommendations - significantly more than other industries.

 INSIGHT 3

-Organizations Face Multiple Barriers to AI/ML Scale.
+Organizations face multiple barriers to scaling AI/ML.

 For AI/ML initiatives to drive innovation and boost revenue, they need to scale dramatically.
 They face a number of key challenges in doing so.

 - 1. The difficulty of customizing models

 - 2. Insufficient infrastructure

 - 3. The AI/ML skills gap